Vianpyro/Authentication-Service/api/README.md

    # From the api directory
    uvicorn app.main:app --reload

-   # Or use the VS Code task: "Start FastAPI server"
+   # Or use the Visual Studio Code task: "Start FastAPI server"
    ```

 2. **Using the debugger:**
-   - Use the VS Code launch configuration "Python: FastAPI" for debugging
+   - Use the Visual Studio Code launch configuration "Python: FastAPI" for debugging
    - This will also rebuild the database before starting

 3. **Production:**